Brockenhurst railway station: Service

 During peak hours, some services to/from Weymouth do not call here; instead, the station is served by a stopping portion to/from Poole, which divides from or attaches to the Weymouth portion at Southampton Central.

-Only five services operated by CrossCountry call here each weekday: three to Bournemouth and two to Manchester Piccadilly.
-Most other services pass through the station without stopping.

 On Sundays, the services between Winchester and Bournemouth do not run; trains to Weymouth and Poole do not divide at Bournemouth and run only to Poole.